 Offices are located in the heart of Winter Garden, at 161 South Boyd Street Suite 100.

 Dissolution of Marriage in Florida

 Florida is a No-fault state.
-This means that it does matter whose “fault” the divorce is, and fault will not be a factor in the distribution of assets, unless it can be shown that a party dissipated a marital asset for non-marital purpose.
-A couple only need to state that their marriage is irretrievably broken to obtain a divorce.
+This means that it does matter whose “fault” the divorce is, and fault will not be a factor in the distribution of assets, unless it can be shown that a party dissipated a marital asset for a non-marital purpose.
+A couple only needs to state that their marriage is irretrievably broken to obtain a divorce.
 There is no requirement that the couple live separate and apart for a period of time prior to receiving a Final Judgment of Dissolution of Marriage, however, at least one of the parties to a divorce in Florida must have been a Florida resident for at least 6 months prior to the date of filing a divorce.

-A contested divorce is a divorce in which the parties do not agree on certain terms of the divorce, whether that be division of property, spousal support/alimony or custody of children.
+A contested divorce is a divorce in which the parties do not agree on certain terms of the divorce, whether that be a division of property, real estate, spousal support/alimony or custody of children.
 If a matter is contested, the issues will be presented to a Judge who will decide the distribution of assets and custody of the children.

 An uncontested divorce is a divorce in which the parties agree on all terms of their divorce and have entered into a Marital Settlement Agreement which solemnizes the parties’ agreement with respect to their assets, child, child support, alimony, etc. The Marital Settlement Agreement will be incorporated into a Final Judgment of Dissolution of Marriage at a short Final Judgment Hearing.

 The parties of each divorce case are required to attend mediation before seeking resolution of their case in the courtroom.
 If you have been served with paperwork, please note that you only have 20 days to Answer the Petition for Dissolution before the other party can have a default entered against you, so do not delay in taking legal action to preserve your rights.